kestra-io/docs/docs/developer-guide/triggers/schedule.md

 ```

 ::: warning
 Schedules **cannot overlap**.
 This means that we **cannot have any concurrent schedules**.
-If the previous schedule is not ended when the next one must start, the scheduler will wait until the end of the previous.
+If the previous schedule is not ended when the next one must start, the scheduler will wait until the end of the previous one.
 The same applies during backfills.
 :::

 ::: tip